AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2020/fusion-aug-24.md

 For a list of recent bug fixes in Workfront Fusion, see the [Workfront Maintenance Updates](https://experienceleague.adobe.com/docs/workfront-known-issues/releases/current-updates.html) page and check for any updates labeled Workfront Fusion Maintenance Update.

-## More easily convert objects with custom data in the Workfront “Misc Action” Module
+## More easily convert objects with custom data in the Workfront "Misc Action" Module

 When selecting either the convertToProject action or the convertToTask action, the following new features aid in the setup and management of this common process.